sunshinescience/sunshinescience.github.io/_posts/2019-04-27-dimensionality-reduction-clustering.md

 <img src="/assets/img/t-SNE_Spectral_plot.png">
 Similar to k-means, the results of spectral clustering show that ten clusters were obtained using this method.
 ### DBSCAN clustering
+Density-Based Spatial Clustering of Applications with Noise ([DBSCAN](https://www.researchgate.net/publication/44250717_A_Density_Based_Algorithm_for_Discovering_Density_Varied_Clusters_in_Large_Spatial_Databases)) is a [density based](https://en.wikipedia.org/wiki/Cluster_analysis#Density-based_clustering) non-parametric clustering algorithm.
+It separates clusters of high density from clusters of low density.
+Thus, given a set of points in some space, the algorithm groups together points that are closely packed together (points with many neighbors that are nearby).
+And points that lie alone in low-density regions (whose nearest neighbors are far away) are marked as outliers.
+There are several [advantages](https://en.wikipedia.org/wiki/DBSCAN) to using this algorithm, for example, DBSCAN does not need the number of clusters specified initially, as opposed to k-means.
+The algorithm has two parameters:
+-  eps: The radius of the neighborhoods around the data points
+-  min_samples: The minimum number of data points we want in a neighborhood to define a cluster

+Data points are categorized as:
+-  Core points: a data point *p* is a core point if the eps of *p* contains at least min_samples
+-  Border Points: A data point is a border point if the eps contains less than min_samples data points, but the border point is reachable from some core point
+-  Outlier: A data point is an outlier if it is neither a core point nor a border point

+DBSCAN has [steps](https://blog.dominodatalab.com/topology-and-density-based-clustering/) such as:
+-  Select an unassigned random point and compute its neighborhood to determine if it is a core point.
+If it is a core point, then form a cluster around this point.
+If not, then label the point as an outlier
+-  Iteratively expand the cluster by adding the directly-reachable points to that cluster.
+Continue by finding the density-reachable points and add them to the cluster.
+If an an outlier is added, then that is changed to become a border point
+-  Repeat the above two steps until all of the points are assigned to a cluster or they are designated as an outlier

+Here, the [algorithm](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.DBSCAN.html) from scikit-learn is used and the result is visualized:

     # DBSCAN clustering
     db = DBSCAN(eps=3, min_samples=2)